CarlosAndresCeronGil/link-and-pay-segunda-tarea/README.md

 # link-and-pay-segunda-tarea

-## To install all the needed dependences run the command "npm install2
+## To install all the needed dependencies run the command "npm install"

 ## You can login with the following credentials:
 ### email: andres@email.com